niv-l/riffle/README.md

 Install Riffle from the Chrome Web Store (I will be updating this with a link shortly) or follow these steps to load the unpacked extension:

 1. Download or clone this repository.
-2. Open Chrome/Chromium and navigate to `chrome://extensions`.
+2. Open a Chromium Based Browser (Chrome, Brave, Vivaldi, etc.) and navigate to `chrome://extensions`.
 3. Enable "Developer mode" using the toggle switch (usually in the top right).
 4. Click "Load unpacked" and select the directory containing the extension's files (including `manifest.json`).